Disabled piglet using wheelchair becomes Internet sensation

-ORLANDO, Florida Prospects for a disabled farm animal born without the use of its hind legs are normally grim.
+ORLANDO, Fla.
+Feb 13 Prospects for a disabled farm animal born without the use of its hind legs are normally grim.

 That is not the case for Chris P. Bacon, a month-old piglet from Florida whose videotaped struggle to learn how to use a tiny wheelchair have turned him an Internet sensation.